jb-santos/svyEffects/README.md

 ![](man/figures/unnamed-chunk-8-1.png)<!-- -->

-Now, let’s look at the effect of market liberalism, continuous predictor that ranges from -1 (minimal market liberalism, or the most left position) to +1 (maximal market liberalism, or the most right position).
+Now, let’s look at the effect of market liberalism, a continuous predictor that ranges from -1 (minimal market liberalism, or the most left-wing position) to +1 (maximal market liberalism, or the most right-wing position).

 Note that, because the function returns a first difference for continuous predictors, the graph is not any more illuminating than the